-History: President Bill Clinton created the Agua Fria National Monument in 2000 at the behest of his Secretary of the Interior, former Arizona Governor.
+President Bill Clinton created the Agua Fria National Monument in 2000 at the behest of his Secretary of the Interior, former Arizona Governor.
 Bruce Babbitt.
 For most people zipping along the Interstate, they're probably scratching their heads looking at the big empty spaces wondering why this area has been declared a National Monument.
-One answer to the "Why?" is "Abundant prehistoric and historic period ruins".
-This hike gives one the opportunity to experience both.
+One answer to the "Why?" is "Abundant prehistoric and historic period ruins."
+This hike offers an opportunity to experience both.

 Original prospecting claims for Richinbar Mine were filed upon discovery in 1882, but it wasn't until 1896 that commercialization began in earnest.
 A post office opened that year with the name "Richenbar" - a derivative of Richard N. Barker, one of the mining camp's leading citizens.

 A Prescott News article dated August 28, 1897 indicated that Richinbar had phones, electricity, plus daily stage service.
 As researchers Neal Du Shane and Pat Ryland have documented, this news article also tells of the death of one of the miners, Ed Barden.
 He was killed on August 21st, 1897 when he was getting out of the mine, had a heart attack, and fell off a ladder into the shaft just as some TNT detonated.
 "The body was interred on the hill above the mine."